-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: The position at Berwickshire High School is such that the Council will be seeking a contribution from each development in the catchment area.
-Duns Primary School is at capacity and again developer contribution towards school expansion will be a requirement of any new development (see Developer Contributions below) - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below) - Electricity an 11kv Scottish Power cable crosses the site - Gas a National Grid gas main is available nearby - Water and Drainage see separate section below - Access and Transport see separate section below high quality residential development
+- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: The position at Eyemouth High School is such that the Council will be seeking a contribution from each development in the catchment area (see Developer Contributions below).
+There are no constraints regarding primary school education at Coldingham. - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Electricity an 11kv Scottish Power cable crosses the site. - Gas there are no National Gas mains in the area. - Access and transport see separate section below. - Water and drainage see separate section below.

+high quality residential development